 History (Elective) is an elective course that can be studied for 100 hours in Stage 4 and 200 hours in Stage 5.

-History develops in young people an interest in and enjoyment of exploring the past.
-A study of Elective History provides opportunities for developing a knowledge and understanding of past societies and historical periods.
+History enables young people to develop an interest in and enjoyment of exploring the past.
+A study of History (Elective) provides opportunities to develop a knowledge and understanding of past societies and historical periods.